t2ym/gulp-i18n-leverage/README.md

       // Copy from dist
       var locales = gulp.src([
           'dist/**/locales/*.json',
+          'dist/**/xliff/bundle.*.xlf', // Add this item if xliff import and export are enabled
-          '!dist/locales/bundle.*.json' // Remove this item if translation is done in bundles ])
+          //'!dist/locales/bundle.*.json' // Remove this item if translation is done in bundles ])
         .pipe(gulp.dest('app'));